This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 The border collie occurs when the address (URL) is incorrect - this could be due to a broken link or incorrect parameters or perhaps a link getting garbled or cut off in an email - or partially cut-and-paste.
 If you followed a link from within LawPracticeZA please contact our support so we can fix it.
 If you followed a link from another website please tell them so they can fix it.

-If a few earner leaves, how do I manage his or her Matters?¶
+If a fee earner leaves, how do I manage his or her Matters?¶

-When a Fee Earner leave a firm, they should be ‘expired’ on LawPracticeZA.
+When a Fee Earner leaves a firm, they should be ‘expired’ on LawPracticeZA.

 From the Fee Earner Menu option, from the ‘old’ Fee Earner’s menu options (three vertical dots), select Expire.
 This will provide the options for a Replacement Fee Earner and a date on which to expire the old Fee Earner.
 There is also the option to disable the old Fee Earner; this will prevent the old Fee Earner from accessing the system.

-Once accepted, all the old Fee Earner’s Matters will be assigned to the new Fee Earner.
+Once accepted, all the old Fee Earner’s Matters will be assigned to the new Fee Earner This can involve reassigning a number of files, so may take a minute or two..

 First create the login for the new Fee Earner, if the new Fee Earner is new to the firm, then expire the old Fee Earner, as described above.